Troubleshooting I2C Interface

 Linux® – The software works with Red Hat Enterprise Linux 4 and 5 with kernel 2.6.
 It may also be successful with SuSE and Ubuntu distributions.

 Microsoft® Windows® 64-bit

-For R2018b and R2018a, you cannot use the Aardvark adaptor for I2C or SPI interfaces on the macOS platform.
+For R2018b and R2018a, you cannot use the Aardvark adapter for I2C or SPI interfaces on the macOS platform.
 You can still use it on Windows and Linux.
-For releases prior to R2018a, you can use it on all three platforms, including the Mac.
+For releases prior to R2018a, you can use it on all three platforms, including macOS.

-The I2C interface is supported on these platforms when used with the NI-845x host adaptor:
+The I2C interface is supported on these platforms when used with the NI-845x host adapter:

 Microsoft Windows 64-bit

-For updates to the list of currently supported platforms for MATLAB®, see https://www.mathworks.com/support/sysreq/current_release/.
+For updates to the list of currently supported platforms for MATLAB®, see System Requirements.

-You need to have either a Total Phase Aardvark host adaptor or an NI-845x adaptor board installed to use the I2C interface.
+You need to have either a Total Phase Aardvark I2C/SPI Host Adapter or an NI-845x adapter board installed to use the I2C interface.
 The following sections describe requirements for each option.

 If you do not have the NI-845x driver installed, see Install the NI-845x I2C/SPI Interface Support Package to install it.